aiida-vasp/aiida-vasp/docs/source/concepts/workflows.md

 For  any short-running python code, the workchain can run them directly as {{ calcfunction }} or {{ workfunction }} directly, and the provenance will be recorded accordingly.

-It is important to note that however, long-running computational *should not* but run directly in the code that it will delay or block the operation of the [daemon].
+It is important to note that however, long-running computational tasks *should not* be run directly in the code as it will delay or block the operation of the [daemon].

 We would like to encourage users to build workchains and/or compose existing ones into more advanced workflows that we can all share and benefit from.